The name Durbyville came to England

 , the same Dorset

-1648-1681)...
-Another 69 words (5 lines of text) are included under the topic Early Durbyville Notables in all our PDF Extended History products and printed products wherever possible.
+James Turberville or Turbervyle (d.
+1570?), was an English divine, Bishop of...
+Another 151 words (11 lines of text) are included under the topic Early Durbyville Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Durbyville family to the New World and Oceana

 at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
 People migrated to North America, as well as Australia

 in droves, paying exorbitant rates for passages in cramped, unsafe ships.
 Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
 Many of the families that came from England